labiium/chat2response/ANALYTICS.md

-# Chat2Response Analytics System
+# Routiium Analytics System

 ## Overview

-The analytics system provides comprehensive tracking and analysis capabilities for all API requests processed by chat2response.
+The analytics system provides comprehensive tracking and analysis capabilities for all API requests processed by routiium.
 It captures detailed metrics about requests, responses, performance, authentication, and routing.

 ## Architecture